Buchanan, Virginia: Public safety

 Law enforcement is provided by the Botetourt County Sheriff's Office.

 Fire protection services are provided by the Botetourt County Department of Fire and EMS.
 The department operates a fire station within the town.
 Historically, the Buchanan Volunteer Fire Department was responsible for fire protection in the town and surrounding areas.
 However, in 2012, the volunteer department dissolved its charter and transitioned into a volunteer component of the county's fire and EMS department.

 Emergency medical services are also provided by the Botetourt County Department of Fire and EMS.
 The department operates an ambulance out of the Buchanan fire station.
 Previously, the Buchanan Rescue Squad provided emergency medical services to the town and surrounding area.
 In 2010, Botetourt County began taking measures to aid the rescue squad which had been struggling with low volunteer participation.

 Transportation

-Airports

-The Roanoke-Blacksburg Regional Airport is the closest airport with commercial service to the town.

 Roads

 U.S. Route 11 runs through the center of town as Main Street.
 Interstate 81 runs along the northwest side of the town, with access from Exit 167 to the north and Exit 162 to the south, both with Route 11.
 State Route 43 crosses the James River with Route 11 in the center of town; Route 43 leads northwest up the James River to U.S. Route 220 at Eagle Rock and southeast to the Blue Ridge Parkway and the Peaks of Otter.